 Whenever you decide to make a post on a social media platform, you should think about what the overall purpose (or purposes) of the post are before hitting submit; nothing should ever be posted on social media just for the sake of posting!
 Examples of common social media goals for animal sanctuaries may include:

 Possibly the primary reason to cultivate a social media presence for your organization is to increase your audience, which will hopefully translate into a wider base of supporters as a result.
-Since animal sanctuaries should be non-profit organizations, your sanctuary likely relies upon new and existing supporters to help fund, volunteer, and amplify your mission to others.
+Since animal sanctuaries should be non-profit organizations, your sanctuary likely relies upon new and existing supporters to help fund, volunteer, and amplify your The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy. to others.
 While not every post should explicitly be about raising money, most sanctuary social media posts are likely naturally geared in some way towards increasing interest and awareness of your organization and the life-changing work you do for your residents and others like them.

 Social media can be a highly effective platform for fundraising, as long as it’s done skillfully and in an engaging manner.
 Sanctuaries often fundraise on social media, both for the general support of their residents and programs, as well as to help raise money for specific causes, such as supply purchases, emergency veterinary care, and to help acquire new tools and land.
 Whenever engaging in fundraising activities, it’s important to follow fundraising best practices, and try not to make every post about raising money, as the repetition can make audiences feel less engaged with your posts.